data2intelligence/logis_batch/README.md

-#Bias reduced logistic regression.
+# Bias reduced logistic regression.
 Logistic regression may fail when quasi-complete separation happens, when outcome variable separates a predictor variable or a combination of predictor variables almost completely.
+Also, a user may want to run multiple logistic regressions with a common set of covariates and many outcome labels.
+Thus, we release this package for running multiple logistic regressions with the Firth correction.

 Usage: logis_batch -B background_matrix -X X_matrix -Y Y_matrix -out output [OPTIONS]